magreenberg/deprecated-k8s-apis/README.md

 ```bash
 comm -23 base-cluster-api-versions.txt  target-cluster-api-versions.txt > deprecated-apis.txt
 ```
-For example, when comparing OCP 4.8 with OCP 4.10 the contents of the file `deprecated-apis.txt` might be similar to the following:
+For example, when comparing Kubernetes 1.21 with Kubernetes 1.22 the contents of the file `deprecated-apis.txt` might be similar to the following:
 ```
 apiservices                          apiregistration.k8s.io/v1beta1
 certificatesigningrequests           certificates.k8s.io/v1beta1